cs3243-notes/cs3243-notes.github.io/README.md

 * Avoid vertical bars `|` in any inline math equations (i.e., within a paragraph of text).
 Otherwise, the GitHub Markdown compiler will interpret it as a table cell element (see GitHub Markdown spec [here](https://github.github.com/gfm/)).
 Instead, use one of `\mid`, `\vert`, `\lvert`, or `\rvert` instead.
 For double bar lines, write `\|` instead of `||`.

+## Acknowledgements
+The handwritten notes were compiled into LaTeX by Priyanka Golia, with help from students including Ang Zheng Yong, Guo Yichao, Khiew Zhi Kai, and Vincent Neo.